maho3/ltu-ili/README.md

 Parts of the ILI pipeline are being developed in forked repositories such as [ili-summarizer](https://github.com/florpi/ili-summarizer).

 ## Documentation
-The documentation for this project can be found [at this link](https://ltu-ili.readthedocs.io/en/latest/)
+The documentation for this project can be found [at this link](https://ltu-ili.readthedocs.io/en/latest/).

 ## Installing
 Follow the instructions for installing ltu-ili and running basic examples in [INSTALL.md](INSTALL.md).

 ## Getting Started
 To get started, see examples of writing config-based scripts in [examples/](examples/) or a guide to the jupyter notebook interface in [notebooks/tutorial.ipynb](notebooks/tutorial.ipynb).

+## References
+We keep an updated repository of interesting papers and resources [at this link](https://hackmd.io/8inFGHxxTmye4wtPaFXRWA).

 ## Contributing
 Before contributing, please familiarize yourself with the contribution workflow described in [CONTRIBUTING.md](CONTRIBUTING.md).